 Breathe.
 Take 10 to 12 deep breaths daily.
 You’ll know that they are deep enough if they actually make your belly rise and fall.
 This is one stress relief method that has instantaneous results.
 Try deep breathing exercises.

 Exercise.
 Even though working out already offers a number of other benefits, lowering your tension levels is just one more.
 Not only is sweating your way through a hard work out a great way to get rid of your aggression, but it also releases endorphins that make you feel better in no time at all.

 Talk It Out.
-Sometimes just verbalizing the way you feel is enough to relieve the pressure.
-Talk to a trusted friend, family member or counselor and give your worries a voice so that they can leave your body once and for all.
+Sometimes just verbalising the way you feel is enough to relieve the pressure.
+Talk to a trusted friend or family member share your worries a voice so that they can leave your body once and for all.

 Brainstorm.
 If there is something plaguing you, ignoring it isn’t going to help.
 Instead, lower your stress levels by actively looking for a solution, which can be best accomplished by brainstorming and considering all of your options.

 Have Fun.
 Give your mind a break from whatever is bothering you by doing something you enjoy.
 Go to the park and play with your kids, get engrossed in a good book – it doesn’t matter what you do, just do something fun!